noodldocs/noodldocs.github.io/2.3/modules/validation/README.md

 });
 ```

 This schema has one property **Name** that must be a string and it is required.
 Each property in the schema will create an input on the **Validate** node.
-The error message can be provided, so if the validation fails that error message is sent on the **Name Error** output.
+An error message can be provided, so if the validation fails that error message is sent on the **Name Error** output.

-This will result in the following.
-If there is no _non empty_ string provided on the **Name** input the **Name Error** will output "Must provide name."
+When this schema executes it will check that there is a non-empty string provided on the **Name** input.
+If the provided string is empty then the **Name Error** will output "Must provide name."

 ![](simple-validate-1.png ':class=img-size-l')

 So that's a very basic example.
-Now let's take a look at one a little bit more involved.
+Now let's take a look at a slightly more complex example.

 ![](sign-up-example.png ':class=img-size-l')